 Dr. Brown has enjoyed working in private practice since 1980.
-Besides his work at Prairie Podiatry, LLC, he travels to his satellite offices in Taylorville, IL and Pana, IL as well.
-He has been known to spend his weekends servicing patients at many assisted living facilities such as River Birch Senior Living, Illinois Presbyterian Home, Taylorville Estates, and Gown Parc in both Taylorville and Pana.
+Besides his work at Prairie Podiatry, LLC, he travels to his independent offices in Taylorville, IL and Pana, IL as well.
+He also travels to many of the surrounding area assisted living facilities such as River Birch Senior Living, Illinois Presbyterian Home, Taylorville Estates, Gowin Parc, among others to bring foot care to those patients.
 And for patients who find it difficult to travel to the office, he will take his talented services to them in their own homes.

 Dr. Brown graduated from Griffin High School in Springfield, Illinois.
 He then obtained his Associate of Science Degree from Lincoln Land Community College before obtaining his Doctor of Podiatric Medicine from The Illinois College of Podiatric Medicine.
 He completed his residency at Central Community Hospital in Clifton, Illinois.

-Dr. Brown enjoys being an active staff member of Memorial Hospital, Saint John's Hospital, as well as consulting staff member of Taylorville Memorial Hospital and Pana Community Hospital.
+Dr. Brown enjoys being an active staff member of Springfield Memorial Hospital, HSHS-Saint John's Hospital, as well as consulting staff member of Taylorville Memorial Hospital and Pana Community Hospital.

 He is a past President of The Zone Three Illinois Podiatry Society and past member of the Board of the Illinois Podiatry Society.
-He was the first Chairman of the Department of Podiatry at Saint John's Hospital and held same position for eleven years.
-He has participated in research associated with diabetic wound care at SIU School of Medicine with his business associate Dr. John A. Shoudel.
+He was the first Chairman of the Department of Podiatry at Saint John's Hospital for eleven years.
+He participated in research associated with diabetic wound care at SIU School of Medicine with his business associate Dr. John A. Shoudel.

 Dr. Brown's community activities include singing in the choir of Blessed Sacrament Church and past member of the Board of Directors of the Springfield Classical Guitar Society.